Manisha Yadav

 Manisha Yadav (born 11 June 1992) is an Indian actress and model who mainly works in the Tamil film industry.
-She is best known for her lead role as "Aarthi", a 12th grade student in the 2012 Tamil film Vazhakku Enn 18/9 which first introduced her to the Tamil and Telugu audience as an actress.
+She is best known for her lead role as "Aarthi", a 12th grade student in the 2012 Tamil film Vazhakku Enn 18/9.

 Career

-Manisha Yadav was born in Bangalore, Karnataka and is working as a model.
+Manisha Yadav was born in Bangalore, Karnataka and worked as a model.
 She debuted in the film industry through the Tamil film Vazhakku Enn 18/9, which was directed by Balaji Sakthivel.
 She acted in a Telugu movie Tuneega Tuneega in 2012.
 In 2013, she was seen in Suseenthiran's Aadhalal Kadhal Seiveer and Karu Pazhaniappan's Jannal Oram.
 She has completed filming for Pattaya Kelappanum Pandiya and Trisha Illana Nayanthara.